Falling concrete shuts down Richmond-San Rafael Bridge

 SAN RAFAEL,Calif.
-(KGO) --The CHP reports all eastbound lanes of the Richmond-San Rafael lanes are closed due to falling concrete.
+(KGO) --The Richmond-San Rafael Bridge is completely shut down due to falling concrete.

 There is no estimated time for reopening.